Zxiona/Team-7/docs/planning.md

 There are dangers associated with developing a parking app.
 For example, accurate real-time data on parking availability is necessary, and inaccurate data could annoy users.
 Reliance on a system raises the risk of mistakes or failures, which could make traffic worse.
 Moreover, increased app usage can cause fewer parking spots to become accessible on an as-needed basis, highlighting the importance of a robust system architecture and effective management for effective operation.

 ## Project Scope
+- Actor: Car Owner - Drivers who are seeking designated parking spots within Bristol.

+- Open Data Bristol Platform - Features a map of designated parking spots.

+- Open Gov. License - Data provided by Bristol City Council under this license.

+- App will be developed using HTML/JavaScript technology.

+- Bristol Council - May be involved in the management or expansion of parking facilities.

+- Mobile App - Enables users to view all designated parking spots in the city and potentially filter by specific requirements such as size, accessibility, or type of vehicle.

+- Ensure that the data used is publicly licensed.

 ![image](https://github.com/Zxiona/Team-1/assets/82226228/a6802c02-cc30-4426-9a0b-29de4d9a422e)